gorenje/millieons.org/w/lost-luggage.md

 Since they don't get notified by the airport, there are quite a few people who never actually realise that their luggage has arrived and is waiting for them, having made the assumption that the airport will notify them upon the arrival of their lost luggage.

-In addition, finding your luggage in a hanger full with other peoples baggage is non-trivial task.
-So even if people do turn up at the airport requesting their luggage, they are most probably overwhelmed by the sight of a hanger full of lost luggage.
+In addition, finding your luggage in a hanger full with other peoples baggage is a non-trivial task.
+So even if people do turn up at the airport requesting their luggage, they might well be overwhelmed by the sight of a hanger full of lost luggage.

 Of course, I assume this is not the case for the majority of airports.
 I have heard of one major airport (as described above) and have heard of rumours that other airports have similar issues.
 Optimistically I make the assumption that not all airports have these issues nor deal with lost luggage in the same manner.